Gearhungry logo.

 Packability - How well it fits in the trunk of that little Hyundai (terribly sorry hikers slash Hyundai owners) or in the flatbed of the truck.
 It’s also how simple a time you have loading it back into the appropriate carrying case, since we all know that’s the final hour of packing up where we bring out every curse word in our playbook.

-Eureka Tent FAQs
+Eureka Tent FAQ

 Q: Eureka: About the Brand